fanf2/kbd/README.md

 I would like to avoid sticking-out nuts and screw heads.
 (The Pibow uses M2.5 nylon screws which stick out about 2mm.)
-Unfortunately, it's not a good idea to use countersunk heads with acrylic because it can cause cracking.
+Unfortunately, it's not a good idea to use countersunk heads with acrylic because tightening the screws can cause cracking.

 One possibility is to use M2 or M2.5 female-female standoffs inside the case sandwich, so that only screw heads protrude on the top and